alonzi/DataWranglingForOpenData/README.md

 1. tech: excel, R, Python, etc. ?
 2. Can I put the open dataset on github?
 3. Time beak down?
   * 5 min: intro
   * 35 min: cover material
   * 20 min: exercise
+4. I'm anti slide, I prefer to work through a github repo.
+But I don't want to mess with the jam.